-Upon the closing of the asset sale with Ipsen, which occurred on April 3, 2017, we received a \$575.0 million upfront cash payment from Ipsen, subject to a working capital adjustment.
-The working capital adjustment is currently estimated as a \$2.2 million receivable expected to be received in the third quarter of 2017.
+Upon the closing of the asset sale with Ipsen, which occurred on April 3, 2017, we received a \$575.0 million upfront cash payment from Ipsen, subject to the working capital adjustment.
 We used these proceeds to redeem the 2022 notes, including payment of the \$175.0 million outstanding aggregate principal amount, interest through the redemption date and an additional make-whole premium payment of approximately \$20.1 million, and our board of directors declared a special cash dividend of \$140.0 million, which was payable on May 26, 2017 to stockholders of record as of the close of business on May 17, 2017.
 Additionally, if certain milestones under the Baxalta agreement are met, we currently expect to receive up to an aggregate of \$33.0 million in net milestone payments in 2017.
 We believe that at our currently forecasted spending rates, our existing financial resources, together with the net milestone payments we expect to receive under the Baxalta agreement, assuming certain milestones under such agreement are met, will be sufficient to fund our planned operations into the second half of 2019.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, and the extent to which we utilize collaborations with third parties to participate in their development and commercialization, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of the clinical trials of our most advanced product candidates; - our ability to establish and maintain additional collaborations on favorable terms, and the success of any such future collaborations; - the timing and amount of potential milestone payments related to ONIVYDE that we may receive from Ipsen and Baxalta; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates; - the costs, timing and outcome of regulatory review of our current and future product candidates; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; and - the extent to which we acquire or invest in businesses, products and technologies.
+- the progress and results of the clinical trials of our most advanced product candidates; - our ability to establish and maintain additional collaborations on favorable terms, and the success of any such future collaborations; - the timing and amount of potential milestone payments related to ONIVYDE that we may receive from Ipsen and Baxalta;

+- the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our product candidates; - the costs, timing and outcome of regulatory review of our current and future product candidates; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the extent to which we acquire or invest in businesses, products and technologies.